What do you get when you combine an instant camera with a telegram?

 It may not seem like much, but be creative.

-Take out the link to our homepage link to a recent blog post, then encourage users to visit your profile for the link.
+Take out the link to our homepage link to a recent blog post, then encourage users to visit your business profile for the link.

 It’s not perfect, but it’s something.